 The status quo contract review process is (1) slow and costly, (2) prone to human error, and (3) generates initial results that are not as useful as they might be.

 Contract review software exists to help users (1) review contracts faster and more accurately and/or (2) better organize the process and results.

 Early contract review systems typically featured questionnaires that prompted users to input values on specific contractual issues (e.g., title is __________; agreement is: assignable/assignable with notice or consent/not-assignable), collected responses into queryable databases (e.g., show all agreements that are not assignable), and tracked reviewer progress.
 Several of these efforts were homegrown at top law firms to help with legal due diligence.
 In fact, in the course of telling people about our technology enhanced contract review system, I have come across five such diligence-database efforts, as well as one company currently offering a product like this.

 Nearly all contemporary contract review systems include features that automatically locate user-specified information in contracts and put findings into summary charts.
 They may also include interface features to help users refine or organize results.
 Our system, for example, automatically reads contracts for user-specified provisions (e.g., change of control, assignment, term), puts its findings into summary charts, and includes workflow tools to help users refine results.
-Here’s a quick video if you would like to see it in action.
 Our competitors generally offer variations on this.

 Why Contract Review Software Systems Are Worth Building